 Watching youtube videos in my spare time trying to learn something new, I sometimes come across some interesting guys.
-One person in particular is the youtuber Graham Stephen.
+One person, in particular, is the youtuber Graham Stephen.
 He is a finance youtuber that is in his late 20s that has made over a million dollars.
 His millions were actually created through real estate, which he defines as the best mode of achieving wealth.

 As I watch his youtube videos I realize he has some great points.
-As an Expat, a teacher, and a traveler, I find real estate as not the best investment as Graham Stephen claims it is.
+As an Expat, a teacher, and a traveler, I find real estate not the best investment as Graham Stephen claims it is.
 It can lock you up in one place, and there is management.

 There is a time commitment to find a property, make it suitable, and find tenants as well.
 My teaching job takes a ton of my time, my wife takes some more of my time, and I live in Taipei, Taiwan, and quite frankly real estate in Taipei is quite expensive.

-I am not saying that real estate is bad investment, I am just saying my lifestyle is not suitable for it.
+I am not saying that real estate is a bad investment, I am just saying my lifestyle is not suitable for it.
 That begs the question, is Real Estate a good investment?

 Is Real Estate a Good Investment?

 Let’s break everything down nice and simple.
 There are two ways you can invest into real estate.
 There is the owning of property, which most people think about.
 There are also REITs.